Most of your life is spent fulfilling the financial dreams of your family.

 Assumptions:

-After paying the premium for the pure term, the remaining amount is utilised for PPF/ELSS investment in the initial 15 years.
+After paying the premium for the pure term, the remaining amount is utilized for PPF/ELSS investment in the initial 15 years.

 ||||